sdsc-ordes/kg-llm-interface/README.md

 You can read and run the [example notebook](aikg/notebooks/nl_sparql.ipynb) to get a quick overview of the system.
 The notebook supports using the Openai API and can run locally on a laptop.

+To run the notebook in a containerized environment, run:

+`make notebook`

 ## Server

 The server can be deployed as a standalone service using the script `scripts/standalone_server.sh`.
 It will start a uvicorn server on port 8001, use chromaDB in client-only mode and use an RDF file as knowledge graph.
 This should work for small datasets.